AlexSWBL/reinforcement-learning/README.md

-# Reinforcement Learning Agents – CS 188 Project
+# 🧠 Reinforcement Learning Agents – CS 188 Project

-This project implements several reinforcement learning agents to solve dynamic environments such as Gridworld and Pacman.
-The algorithms include **Value Iteration**, **Q-Learning**, and **Approximate Q-Learning**.
-This project is based on UC Berkeley’s CS 188 framework.
+This repository contains reinforcement learning agents implemented in Python to solve dynamic environments such as **Gridworld** and **Pacman**, as part of UC Berkeley’s CS 188: Introduction to Artificial Intelligence course.

 ## 📌 Features

-- Solves Markov Decision Processes (MDPs) using Value Iteration
+- ✅ **Value Iteration Agent** for solving known MDPs using dynamic programming
-- Implements Q-learning with exploration strategies
+- ✅ **Q-Learning Agent** for model-free learning through environment interaction
-- Scales to high-dimensional states using linear feature-based approximation
+- ✅ **Approximate Q-Learning Agent** with function approximation for scalability
-- Includes testing and visualization in **Pacman** and **Gridworld**
+- 🎮 Supports **Pacman** and **Gridworld** environments

-## 📂 Project Structure
+- 🧪 Includes testing scripts via `autograder.py` for quick evaluation